allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 **Dashboard Commands:**

-- `/config` - Opens the main configuration dashboard
+- `/config` or `/config overview` - Opens the main configuration dashboard
 - `/config ranks` - Opens dashboard in ranks mode to manage permission ranks
 - `/config roles` (or `/config role`) - Opens dashboard in roles mode to assign roles to ranks
-- `/config commands` - Opens dashboard in commands mode to set command permissions
+- `/config commands` - Opens dashboard in commands mode to set command permissions (or use `/config overview` → Command Permissions)

 All configuration is stored in the database and persists across bot restarts.
 Configuration is per-guild, so each server can have different permission setups.